GSA/Section508.gov/_events/events-iaaf-landing.md

 ## Event Agenda
 <img style="display: block; float: left; margin-right: 12px;" src="https://assets.section508.gov/files/agenda-icon.png" alt="Agenda icon" width="75" height="75" aria-hidden="true"/>

-This year's IAAF will be held November 13-14, 2024 and feature the usual mix of presenters and speakers, workshops, and discussions led by accessibility professionals in the federal, private, academic, international an others sectors.
+This year's IAAF will be held November 13-14, 2024 and feature the usual mix of presenters and speakers, workshops, and discussions led by accessibility professionals in the federal, private, academic an other sectors.

 For more details on the three-day event, visit (and bookmark) the <a href="{{site.baseurl}}/iaaf/archives/agenda-2024/">2024 IAAF Agenda</a>.